Skip to main content

 The benefits of a booster shot

 If you're already vaccinated, you might wonder why a booster shot is important.
-But an additional dose of the vaccine can make a big difference to you and your pregnancy.
-Here are three reasons why, according to the Centers for Disease Control and Prevention (CDC):
+But a booster dose of the vaccine can make a big difference to you and your pregnancy.
+Here are three reasons why, according to the American College of Obstetricians and Gynecologists and other experts:

 2. Booster shots are safe.
 CDC and other agencies have been monitoring the safety of the COVID-19 vaccines for pregnant women.
 No safety concerns have been found.
 And there was no increased risk of miscarriage with mRNA vaccines given before 20 weeks.
 And none of the COVID-19 vaccines contain live virus.
 They can't give you or your baby COVID-19.